khulnasoft/integrations-core/activemq_xml/README.md

 1. Edit `activemq_xml.d/conf.yaml`, in the `conf.d/` folder at the root of your [Agent's configuration directory][2] with your stats `url`.
 See the [sample activemq_xml.d/conf.yaml][3] for all available configuration options.

    **Note**: The ActiveMQ XML integration can potentially emit [custom metrics][4], which may impact your [billing][5].
 By default, there is a limit of 350 metrics.
-If you require additional metrics, contact [Datadog support][6].
+If you require additional metrics, contact [Khulnasoft support][6].

 2. [Restart the Agent][7].

 ##### Log collection

-1. Collecting logs is disabled by default in the Datadog Agent, enable it in your `datadog.yaml` file:
+1. Collecting logs is disabled by default in the Khulnasoft Agent, enable it in your `khulnasoft.yaml` file:

    ```yaml
    logs_enabled: true